 If the Bandwidth field in the U-SIG field of an EHT MU PPDU (see Table 34-x (U-SIG field of an EHT MU PPDU)) indicates 80 MHz and and preamble is punctured, the mapping of the EHT-SIG content channels to 20 MHz subchannels shall be the same as for an 80 MHz PPDU (see Figure 34-x3 (EHT-SIG content channels and their duplication in an 80 MHz PPDU)), with the exception that punctured 20 MHz subchannels shall be excluded.

 From Equation (34-x) and 34.3.10.7.2 (EHT-SIG content channels), a 160 MHz PPDU contains four EHT-SIG content channels each of which are duplicated as shown in Figure 34-x4 (EHT-SIG content channels and their duplication in a 160 MHz PPDU).
 EHT-SIG content channel 1 in 80 MHz frequency segment 1 occupies the 20 MHz subchannel that is lowest in frequency and is duplicated on the 20 MHz subchannel that is third lowest in frequency.
 EHT-SIG content channel 2 in 80 MHz frequency segment 1 occupies the 20 MHz subchannel that is second lowest in frequency and is duplicated on the 20 MHz subchannel that is fourth lowest in frequency.
 EHT-SIG content channel 1 in 80 MHz frequency segment 2 occupies the 20 MHz subchannel that is fifth lowest in frequency and is duplicated on the 20 MHz subchannel that is seventh lowest in frequency.
 EHT-SIG content channel 2 in 80 MHz frequency segment 2 occupies the 20 MHz subchannel that is sixth lowest in frequency and is duplicated on the 20 MHz subchannel that is highest in frequency.
+EHT-SIG content channels with the same index may carry different information in different 80MHz frequency segments.